-The gain or loss on disposal is the difference between the net proceeds received and the carrying amount of the asset.
+- The gain or loss on disposal is the difference between the net proceeds received and the carrying amount of the asset. - The date of disposal is the date on which the recipient obtains control of the asset (see 4.2).